-Approximately 350,000 African American soldiers served in World War I in segregated units.
-The 369th Infantry, known as the Harlem Hellfighters (pictured below), served on the Western Front for 6 months, longer than any other American unit.
-A total of 171 men from the 396th were awarded the Legion of Merit for meritorious service in combat.
+Approximately 350,000 African-American soldiers served in World War I in segregated units.
+The 369th Infantry, known as the Harlem Hellfighters (pictured below), served on the Western Front for six months, longer than any other American unit.
+171 men from the 396th were awarded the Legion of Merit for meritorious service in combat.